ni/nimble/packages/nimble-components/src/select/specs/filerable-select-hld.md

 #### Accessibility

 The accessibility tree will report that the search `input` element should have its own `focus` styling, however this should not be necessary, as the existence of the popup should provide the necessary focus hint to the user.
-Hiding the `input` from the accessibility tree using `aria-hidden` seems to be strongly discouraged, and setting its `role` to `presentation` is not allowed.
+Hiding the `input` from the accessibility tree using `aria-hidden` is strongly discouraged, and setting its `role` to `presentation` is not allowed.

 ### Future considerations

 #### Grouping

 One feature that we intend to add to the `Select` is the ability to specify "groups" of options, where each group will have non-selectable header text followed by the options under that group.
-Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single boolean attribute to enable filtering.
+Ultimately, this feature will have to work nicely with filtering, but I don't believe there are aspects of this that would interfere with the current proposed API in this HLD of a single attribute to enable filtering.

+#### More filter modes

+It may be desireable to have other filter modes in the future, such as case sensitive, or even regular expressions.
+By making the new API an enum, we can easily add new modes as needed.

 ## Alternative Implementations / Designs